-- > Plug the battery plug into the battery connector socket (1). - > Tilt the load backrest (if equipped) back into position. - > Replace the accessory tray if equipped.
+- Plug the battery plug into the battery connector socket (1). - > Replace the accessory tray if equipped. - Return the handle or console to the operating position.
+For electric steer trucks, ensure the console is securely locked in the vertical position.

 Batteries produce explosive gases.